You successfully shoo your children away from the computer, TV, and video games and they’re finally on their way to flex some muscles.

 - Weight lifting

 Make sure all safety equipment is properly certified.
 Refer to the National Governing Body for each sport to find out what safety equipment they require, recommend and have approved.
-For example:

 - Protective padding for in-line/roller skating, skateboards, roller hockey